Archipelago of Knowledge

 Rotterdam | Netherlands

-The Archipelago of Knowledge is a new spatial configuration that reconsiders the relationship between port and city.
-The port areas are fragmented into islands, resulting in the formation of a continuous, 100% accessible, waterfront.
-The quality embedded in the direct relationship between city and the water is re-establish and enhanced , for the benefit of the citizens and the maritime cluster.
+The Archipelago of Knowledge is a new spatial strategy for the city of Rotterdam, Netherlands, that reconsiders the relationship between port and city.
+Through the fragmentation of areas within the port, a series of islands are created, subsequently enabling the formation of a continuous, 100% accessible waterfront.
+Urban and ecological quality embedded in the direct relationship between city and water is re-established and enhanced, benefitting both citizens and the maritime cluster.

-A new linear space, a continuous waterfront, is envisioned for the area.
-The new system can finally bring back water to the city that, although in close proximity to water, often lacks a direct relationship with its largest water body, the Maas River.
-The waterfront is a system that goes beyond administrative boundaries and fragmentation, but rather unifies the ongoing efforts of port revitalization into one, coherent urban vision.
-The strategy itself, before its implementation, can be seen as the tool to bring all the different actors together at the same table; actors from the city, the maritime cluster, and the port.
+The new linear waterfront finally brings water back to the city – a city that often lacks a direct relationship with its largest water body, the Maas River, despite its close proximity and historical and cultural significance.
+The new system goes beyond administrative boundaries and fragmentation, unifying ongoing efforts of port revitalization and creating one coherent urban vision.
+The strategy itself, before its implementation, can be seen as a tool to bring together a diverse group of actors; from the city, the maritime cluster, the port, and local communities.
+Additionally, the waterfront can become a shared space for negotiation where the interests and needs of various stakeholders are discussed in order to find points of intersection and mutual interest.

 The port areas are fragmented into islands, resulting in the formation of a continuous, 100% accessible, waterfront